Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Results

 with $\redchisq=0.09$.
-The smallness of the reduced $\chi^2$ and the fact that the fit result for $\gamma_2$ is compatible with zero within less than one standard deviation and a half indicates that a quadratic fit in $1/(V\spac^3)$ is an overfitting.
+The smallness of the reduced $\chi^2$ and the fact that the fit result for $\gamma_2$ is compatible with zero within approximately one standard deviation and a half indicates that a quadratic fit in $1/(V\spac^3)$ is an overfitting.
 For comparison, a two-parameter fit with $\gamma_2$ set to zero, leads to

 with $\redchisq=0.67$.
-Assuming the extrapolation according to this linear fit, and including its discrepancy with respect to the quadratic fit as a systematic uncertainty, the latent heat obtained from our $\Ntau=5$ simulations (and expressed in units of the fourth power of the inverse lattice spacing corresponding to the critical temperature for this lattice) is found to be consistent with the one that can be determined from the discontinuity in the energy density of the theory across the deconfinement temperature, according to the procedure described in refs.~\cite{Lucini:2003zr, Lucini:2005vg}, which in our case leads to $\frac{\Lh}{\Tc^4}=1.76(9)(11)$ for $\Ntau=5$ and to $\frac{\Lh}{\Tc^4}=1.50(15)(17)$ for $\Ntau=6$ (where the first error is statistical, whereas the second accounts for systematic uncertainties, including, in particular, those associated with varying the number of data used in the infinite-volume extrapolation, and with performing such extrapolation including or excluding, beside a correction linear in the inverse volume, also a quadratic one): within their uncertainties (which can be summed in quadrature), both results are consistent with the approximate continuum-extrapolated value
+Assuming the extrapolation according to this linear fit, and including its discrepancy with respect to the quadratic fit as a systematic uncertainty, the latent heat obtained from our $\Ntau=5$ simulations (and expressed in units of the fourth power of the inverse lattice spacing corresponding to the critical temperature for this lattice) is found to be consistent with the one that can be determined from the discontinuity in the energy density of the theory across the deconfinement temperature, according to the procedure described in refs.~\cite{Lucini:2003zr, Lucini:2005vg}, which in our case leads to $\Lh/\Tc^4=1.76(9)(11)$ for $\Ntau=5$, to $\Lh/\Tc^4=1.5(1)(6)$ for $\Ntau=6$ (where the first error is statistical, whereas the second accounts for systematic uncertainties, including, in particular, those associated with varying the number of data used in the infinite-volume extrapolation, and with performing such extrapolation including or excluding, beside a correction linear in the inverse volume, also a quadratic one).
+Within their uncertainties (which can be summed in quadrature), these results are consistent with the approximate continuum-extrapolated value